brooklynrail/brooklynrail-platform/content/events/2020/09/common-ground-a-conversation-with-dr-vandana-shiva.md

 ---
-title: Seeds of Resistance
+title: "Satyagraha: Gardens as Acts of Resistance"
 deck: An update from Metabolic Studio featuring Dr. Vandana Shiva, Lauren Bon, Nance Klehm, & Milli Macen-Moore.
-summary: Please join us for our fifth installment of Common Ground with Dr.
-  Vandana Shiva, Lauren Bon, Nance Klehm, and Milli Macen-Moore, who will share their reflections on ecological stewardship of the past six months.
+summary: Please join us on The International Day of Nonviolence for our fifth installment of Common Ground with Dr. Vandana Shiva, Lauren Bon, Nance Klehm, and Milli Macen-Moore, who will share their reflections on ecological stewardship of the past six months.
 people:
   - person: dr-vandana-shiva
     event_bio: Dr. Vandana Shiva is a world-renowned scholar and tireless crusader